Comprehensive reports on the implementation strategy, standard operating procedures and evaluation of the project

 In Maharashtra, from April 2017 to March 2021, the Tata Trusts supported the government to strengthen the ICDS programme and accelerate child development, covering 4,114 anganwadi (childcare centres) centres across three districts, ie, Chandrapur, Gadchiroli and Palghar.

-The following three reports on ‘Project Spotlight – Systems Strengthening of the Integrated Child Development Services in Maharashtra’ highlight the Trusts’ mission to strengthen the ICDS programme and accelerate child development in partner states.
+The following reports on ‘Project Spotlight – Systems Strengthening of the Integrated Child Development Services in Maharashtra’ highlight the Trusts’ mission to strengthen the ICDS programme and accelerate child development in partner states.

 Project Spotlight - Implementation Strategy: The first of the trio is the report on Implementation Strategy which documents the journey thus far and milestones achieved under Project Spotlight.
 An attempt is made to concisely present the operation framework under the project along with cumulative progress under each activity.
 It walks the readers through the burden of various determinants of child undernutrition in project geographies, implementation strategy adopted and activities identified to meet the objectives.
 In addition, it also presents the findings on changes observed in outcome indicators of the project by way of an evaluation study conducted by a third party in Palghar district.